 The plants have all survived and are growing well (Figure 1).
-The plants are too small to inoculate in the 2010 growing season and hence will be inoculated in 2011 (no natural inoculum of X. fastidiosa occurs in this plot area and so manual inoculation of the vines with the pathogen will be performed.
-Because researchers from both UC-Berkeley and UC-Davis will be contributing treatment to each plot, and since the controls for some researchers will be the same, some control plants will be shared between research groups.
-All plants at UC-Davis will be inoculated by needle puncture through drops of Xf of about 10 cells/ml as in previous studies.
-Due to severe damage suffered by some plants in the greenhouse at UC Berkeley due to pesticide applications, there were not sufficient plants available to initiate the trial in Riverside County in 2010.
-The plants needed for this trial in Riverside County have now been regenerated and will be transferred to a lath house at UC Davis on March 23, 2011 to harden off for about 2 weeks.
-The plants will then be transported to Riverside County for establishment in the field experiement alongside plants from researchers at UC Davis.
-The plants at the Riverside County trial will not be
+The plants were too small to inoculate in the 2010 growing season and hence were inoculated on July 26, 2011 (no natural inoculum of X. fastidiosa occurs in this plot area and so manual inoculation of the vines with the pathogen will be performed.
+The plants established in the Solano County site have grown well and were, in general, in excess of 2 to 3 meters in length by July, 2011 (Figure 2).
+All plants at the Solano County experimental site were needle-inoculated with a suspension of X. fastidiosa.
+From one to 4 vines per plant were inoculated, depending on the size and number of vines per plant.
+Each inoculation site received a 20 ul droplet of X. fastidiosa containing about 20,000 cells of X. fastidiosa (Figure 3).
+Because researchers from both UC-Berkeley and UC-Davis will be contributing treatment to each plot, and since the controls for some researchers will be the same, some control plants are being shared between research groups.
+All plants at UC-Davis were inoculated by needle puncture through drops of a common inoculum source of X. fastidisoa of about 10^6 cells/ml as in previous studies.

 Figure 1.
 Overview of research plot in which DSF-producing plants are established (top).
-Closeup of transgenic Freedom vines in mid-September (bottom). artificially inoculated, but instead will be subjected to natural infection from infested sharpshooter vectors having access to Xf from surrounding infected grape vines.
-Disease symptoms will be measured bi weekly starting at 8 weeks after inoculation at the Solano County trial, or about 8 weeks after transplanting into the field site at Riverside County.
+Close-up of transgenic Freedom vines in mid-September (bottom).

+Some of the pants needed to establish the trial at Riverside county were damaged in the greenhouse at UC Berkeley in 2010 due to pesticide applications, and since plants from other researchers at UC Davis were also not ready for transplanting to the field in 2010, a decision was made to establish all of the plants from the UCB and UCD research groups together in early 2011.
+The plants for the Riverside County have now been generated and were transferred to a lath house at UC Davis on March 23, 2011 to harden off for about 3 weeks.
+The plants were then transported to Riverside County for establishment in the field experiment together with plants from researchers at UC Davis and were planted on April 26, 2011 (Figure 4).
+The plants at the Riverside County trial will not be artificially inoculated, but instead will be subjected to natural infection from infested sharpshooter vectors having access to X. fastidiosa from surrounding infected grape vines.
+Disease symptoms will be measured bi-weekly starting at 8 weeks after inoculation at the Solano County trial, or about 10 weeks after transplanting into the field site at Riverside County.
 Leaves exhibiting scorching symptoms characteristic of Pierce's disease will be counted on each occasion, and the number of infected leaves for each vine noted.
 ANOVA will be employed to determine differences in severity of disease (quantified as the number of infected leaves per vine) that are associated with treatment.